artisticfox8/Tablet-UI-For-Firefox-Android/README.md

 **v2.4 fixed full screen video on m.youtube.com with tab bar position top**

 Previously when users set the tab bar to appear on top, the video as well as some Youtube player controls were not visible on screen.

-This fix applies to Youtube and every other website which makes video fullscreen by resizing the (position: absolute) <video> element to fit the whole screen.
-Because Youtube sets position: absolute on the video, it gets pushed off screen with the transform: translateY(50px) hack that the tab bar uses to shift the page down, to not overlap the page content.
+This fix applies to Youtube and every other website which makes video fullscreen by resizing the (`position: absolute`) `<video>` element to fit the whole screen.
+Because Youtube sets `position: absolute` on the video, it gets pushed off screen with the `transform: translateY(50px)` hack that the tab bar uses to shift the page down, to not overlap the page content.

-The tab bar detects that the webpage is in full screen mode using the fullscreenchange event.
+The tab bar detects that the webpage is in full screen mode using the `fullscreenchange` event.
 Then it sets the transform property to an empty string, resetting it.
-Youtube makes the HTML <body> the full screen element, instead of the video.
-If it simply made <video> the full screen element (requestFullscreen()), instead of positioning it absolutely and setting the width and height to the display's height, this fix wouldn't be needed.
+Youtube makes the HTML `<body>` the full screen element, instead of the `<video>`.
+If it simply made `<video>` the full screen element (requestFullscreen()), instead of positioning it absolutely and setting the width and height to the display's height, this fix wouldn't be needed. </video>

 **v2.3 fixed three user interface bugs:**
 - Settings were not applied to the first loaded tab (basically the tab was loaded before the storage was read)